Victin09/vira-design-system-bs/site/content/docs/1.0/components/collapse.md

 ### Via data attributes

-Just add `data-bs-toggle="collapse"` and a `data-bs-target` to the element to automatically assign control of one or more collapsible elements.
-The `data-bs-target` attribute accepts a CSS selector to apply the collapse to.
+Just add `data-vds-toggle="collapse"` and a `data-vds-target` to the element to automatically assign control of one or more collapsible elements.
+The `data-vds-target` attribute accepts a CSS selector to apply the collapse to.
 Be sure to add the class `collapse` to the collapsible element.
 If you'd like it to default open, add the additional class `show`.

-To add accordion-like group management to a collapsible area, add the data attribute `data-bs-parent="#selector"`.
+To add accordion-like group management to a collapsible area, add the data attribute `data-vds-parent="#selector"`.
 Refer to the [accordion page]({{< docsref "/components/accordion" >}}) for more information.

 ### Via JavaScript